MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

     </html>
     ```

-1. Go back to the **editor tab** and replace the content of your `index.html` file with the code that you just copied.
+1. Go back to the **editor tab** and replace the content of your `index.html` file with the code that you copied.

     :::image type="complex" source="media/beginners-html-copy2.msft.png" alt-text="How your index.html file should look" lightbox="media/beginners-html-copy2.msft.png":::
        How your `index.html` file should look